natenka/pyneng-book-en/docs/source/book/14_regex/4a_group_example.rst

      'mac': '00:09:BB:3D:D6:58',
      'vlan': '10'}

-Since the regular expression has worked well, you can create a script.
-In the script all lines of dhcp\_snooping.txt file are iterated and information about the devices is displayed on the standard output stream.
+Since regular expression has worked well, you can create a script.
+In script all lines of dhcp\_snooping.txt file are iterated and information about devices is displayed on the standard output stream.

 File parse_dhcp_snooping.py: